DavidJBarnes/musubi-tuner-ui/README.md

 # Musubi Tuner UI

 Web UI for managing WAN 2.2 LoRA training via musubi-tuner.
-Built for local use on a machine with an RTX 3090.
+Built for local use with a handsome GPU.

 ## Screenshots